zowe/docs-site/docs/user-guide/cli-db2plugin.md

   - The Db2 server port number
   - The database name (you can also use the location)

-To get this information there are two methods
+To get the Db2 system information, the following two methods can be used.

 - Issue the command `-DISPLAY DDF` in the Db2 SPUFI command on z/OS